CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 Specular sea surface brightness temperatures at 1.4 GHz, at V- (a) and H- (b) polarization, for the CIMR nominal OZA of 53° and as a function of sea surface salinity (x-axis) for different representative sea surface temperature values (colors).
 The gray histogram represents the non-normalized distribution of historical in situ SSS observation in the Arctic.
 ```

-As found, the sensitivity of $T_B$ to SSS is quasi-linear for a given SST. $\partial T_{B}/\partial SSS$ is greater in V-polarization than in H-polarization and increases with increasing SST.
+As found, the sensitivity of $T_B$ to SSS is quasi-linear for a given SST. $|\partial T_{B}/\partial SSS|$ is greater in V-polarization than in H-polarization and increases with increasing SST.
 In Artic conditions, $\partial T_{B}/\partial SSS$ ranges in V-polarization from -0.26 K/pss $(T_s=0°C)$ to -0.36 K/pss $(T_s=5°C)$.
 With the CIMR L-band radiometer NEDT~0.3 K and in cold seas, one can therefore expect ~1 pss instrumental noise error in instantaneous recordings.

 Despite its importance for SSS remote sensing, uncertainties remain in the 1.4 GHz seawater dielectric constant model.
-The new GW Debye model laboratory measurements combined with satellite data, will certainly help to minimize those remaining uncertainties.
+The new GW2020 Debye model laboratory measurements combined with satellite data, will certainly help to minimize those remaining uncertainties.

 ###  Surface roughness-induced emission model at L-band ###